hariharandata/finance_ai_agent/README.md

 The basic building block of agentic systems is an LLM enhanced with augmentations such as retrieval, tools, and memory.
 Our current models can actively use the augmentation of using the tools and determining what information to retain.
 Further, these tools act as a independent agents and can work in parallel to each other to retrieve information and provide a response.

 In this project, the usage of single agent and multi-agent team is compared.
-In the single agent case, the agent is using the Yahoo Finance tools to retrieve information from the Yahoo Finance API provided as a inbuild function from the PHI data and provide a response according to the user query about the stock provided by the user.
-In the multi-agent case, the one agent is using the tools to retrieve information from the Yahoo Finance API and another agent is using the tools to latest web information from the duckduckgo API and provide a response of the latest web information about the stock provided by the user.
+In the single agent case, the agent is using the Yahoo Finance tools to retrieve information from the Yahoo Finance API.
+In the multi-agent case, one agent uses Yahoo Finance tools while another agent uses DuckDuckGo for the latest web information.

 ![Multi Agent Architecture](src/utils/images/agent_call_image.png)